wmsayer/GLDD-Portfolio/1_Cutterhead Motion Investigation/scripts/packages/CSDPhaseRx/README.md

-# CSDPhaseRecognition
+# CSDPhaseRx
 ## Introduction
-The goal of this project is to develop a neural network to itemize raw CSD data into CSD phases, series, blocks, and cuts as described below.
+The goal of this project is to develop a data pipeline to classify raw CSD data and itemize into ***CSD phases, series, blocks, and cuts*** as described below.

+The initial pipeline will use more "manual" classification methods.
+Once a pipeline is established that proves to be relatively accurate/reliable, the results can then be used as a training set for more advanced methods such as K-Means and neural networks.

 ## Current State of Work
-The current workflow is load .mdb into "mainPlotHistStats.py" and run.
-It will loop through all loaded files and process them through "RecognizePhase.py", plots a histogram of the step distribution and calculates step statistics in "AggregateStats.py", and then exports a .csv of the .mdb data with assigned CSD phases into the output directory.

-"RecognizePhase.py" asssigns CSDPhase to .mdb data with assistance from DelayTracker time entires.
-Currently the DelayTracker time entries are manual inputs, but on the TODO is to have them read from the DelayTracker database.
-Top/Bottom pass classification is a manual entry at the time, but can be determined automatically in the future through "blocks" as described below.

-"mainBuildTrainingSet.py" is still in the works, but it manufactures a training set for the neural network by selecting and pre-processing input features and then assigning them a CSDPhase decision determined from running "RecognizePhase.py"

-## Project Goal
-The first milestone is to create a Bi-Directional LSTM that will determine CSD Phase based on feature inputs.
-The networks will be dredge-specific.
-Training set size will need to be determined through iterative trials and 80/20 cross-verification.
-Feature selection and pre-processing will also be an iterative process, but will be consistent across all CSD dredges.

-Once CSD Phase is being recognized by the NN, additional networks or ML algorithms can be used to classify the remaining items.
+The current workflow is call `run_csd_process()` in `mainStream.py` with a Python dictionary/JSON following the formart seen in `Project/CutterheadMotion/run_instance.py`.
+There are various options that can be used to refine exactly what and how you want your data to be processed.

+In the future, the details regarding format and options for the input JSON file will be outlined in this here documentation.

-## Classification Items and Relationships
+## Definitions of Classification Items and Relationships

 #### Borrow Area
   - Defined by user (borrow area name, coordinates, grade, etc.)